 The dangers of overtime are consistently overlooked.
 However, when viewed in the cold light of day it’s startling just how costly they can be.
-Not only can it negatively affect your bottom line, but it can have harmful side effects for your staff.
+Not only can it negatively affect your bottom line, but it can have harmful effects on your staff.

 From a strategic point of view, overtime has the potential to seriously damage your long-term success.
 In fact, it is very much a short-term solution for a larger problem.
-Studies have shown that people who work over 60 hours per week experience a 25% decline in overall productivity (1).
-Not only is productivity affected, overtime obviously increases costs significantly.
+Studies have shown that people who work over 60 hours per week experienced a 25% decline in overall productivity.
+Not only is productivity affected, but overtime obviously increases costs significantly.

 Overtime is a considerable factor when it comes to employee scheduling.
 When employee schedules are disorganized, management and staff struggle to accurately match staffing levels to work demand.
 If you can’t organize staff according to demand, overtime is very likely to occur when demand spikes.

 If you’re currently scheduling your employees using pen & paper, or excel, it can be hard to visualize where overtime is/isn’t required.
 With intelligent scheduling software, you can schedule employees based on whether they will go into overtime or not.
 This allows your business the freedom and support it needs to create and maintain an orderly and cost-effective schedule.

 Treat Overtime as the Exception, Not the Norm

 Once the habit of scheduling overtime has formed, it can be hard to get out of that cycle.
 Businesses become accustomed to certain levels of overtime and stop looking at it as a problem.
 All schedulers should think of it as a last resort, and scheduling overtime should be discouraged where possible.